Sri193/Sri-s-Store-Data-Analysis/README.md

-# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+# Sri's-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)

 ## **Project Objective**

-The Vrinda Store wants to create an annual sales report for 2022.
+The Sri's Store wants to create an annual sales report for 2022.
 So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.

 ## **Dataset used**
 - <a href="https://github.com/Sri193/Sri-s-Store-Data-Analysis/blob/main/Sri's%20Store%20Data%20Analysis.xlsx">Sri's Store Data</a>